MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 > [info]
 > Notice that we are *dequeueing* a *reusable cell*.
 This is actually an interesting performance optimization: it turns out that it's fairly expensive to create and lay out a brand new `UITableViewCell`.
 So instead of creating new cells as they're about to display on screen, and destroying them as they scroll out of view, `UITableView` relies on giving us previously constructed cells for us to update with new information.
 If there's no recycled cells ready to be reused, `dequeueReusableCellWithIdentifier(_:forIndexPath:)` will give us a new one instead.
+>
+The nice thing is that this is all handled for you automatically by Apple's `UITableView` code.
+Apple's code figures out which cells it can reuse and when cells need to be created!
+All you have to do is call `dequeueReusableCellWithIdentifier(_:forIndexPath:)`.

 4. Here we set the `text` property of our cell's `UILabel` to "Yay - it's working!".